The College Monk

 The APA is an organization that works towards advancement in Psychology and how it can be used for the betterment of individuals and society.

-The accreditation body associated with APA called the APA-CoA is the national accrediting agency that accredits Doctoral and training programs in professional psychology.
+The accreditation body associated with APA called the APA-CoA is the national accrediting agency which accredits Doctoral and training programs in professional psychology.

 APA-COA is recognized by both the Council for Higher Education Accreditation and by the secretary of the U.S. Department of Education.